mblink/typify/README.md

 Now we can create an instance of Typify  by specifying the failure type we will use and the type we will parse from.

-Typify currently includes support for parsing from Any, play json, json4s, and scalajs Dynamic.
+Typify currently includes support for parsing from Any, circe, play json, json4s, and scalajs Dynamic.
 New types can be added by implementing the CanParse typeclass for your desired source type.

 Let's use Any for this example.